₹443₹87,500

 Home to Green Hills & Majestic Waterfalls

-If mountains make you feel alive, then head to Saputara.
+If altitude gives you a high, head to the mountains of Saputara.
 You can expect moderate temperatures.
-Additionally, go wildlife spotting at Saputara.
+The wildlife spottings at Saputara are an added bonus.

 ₹5,652